-Jonathan Thompson is a Mexican-American international recitalist, collaborator, scholar, and educator based in Dallas, Texas.
+Jonathan Thompson is a Mexican-American oboist based in Dallas/Fort Worth.
+He is an international recitalist, collaborator, scholar, and educator.
+He has performed in Mexico, Spain, and across the United States.
 His artistic mission is to engage audiences in performance, with a focus in presenting new works as well as fresh takes on classic works.
-He thoughtfully creates engaging programs and features talented composers and performers outside the musical mainstream.

 Thompson is the recipient of the 2017-2018 Presser Graduate Award, a $10,000 grant for music graduate students.
-With the grant, Thompson will be traveling to Mexico City in the summer of 2017 for field research for his dissertation.
-In the summer of 2018, he will be recording an album of previously unrecorded Mexican music for the oboe, featuring some pieces written for him.
+With the grant, Thompson traveled to Mexico City to conduct research and to perform his international debut at the Faculty de Música UNAM.
+In 2019, he will record his debut album of previously unrecorded Mexican music for the oboe.

 Thompson completed his Doctorate of Musical Arts at the University of North Texas, studying with Professor James Ryon.
 Thompson received both his master’s degree and bachelor’s degree in oboe performance from Northwestern University, where he studied with Scott Hostetler, Michael Henoch, Robert Morgan, and Grover Schiltz.
 Upon graduation, he became the first recipient of the Ray Still Award.